🌙

 Nick Szabo using double spaces

-The last common argument is that Szabo stopped using double spaces in his online texts after the 90s, but this is a misconception.
-Szabo has never used double spaces on his blog to begin with, which many people incorrectly think is the only public work he published after the 90s.
+Finally, some argue that Szabo stopped using double spaces at the start of sentences after the 1990s, but this is false.
+Szabo has never used double spaces on his blog, which many incorrectly think is the only work he published after the 1990s.
 The above 2005 email shows Szabo using double spaces while discussing how RPOW is a working version of Bit gold.

 https://www.statueofsatoshi.com/

-Szabo is Hungarian-American and the first Satoshi Statue is in Hungary
+Szabo is Hungarian-American, and Satoshi's first statue is in Hungary

-Of all the places on Earth for the first Satoshi Nakamoto statue, Hungary was peculiarly chosen.
-Szabo's father was a Hungarian who opposed the communist regime in the 50s and immigrated to America for freedom.
+Hungary was peculiarly chosen as the location for Satoshi Nakamoto's first statue.
+Interestingly, Szabo's father was a Hungarian who opposed the communist regime in the 1950s and immigrated to America for freedom.
 This has inspired Szabo throughout his life, especially for his work to create a secure financial system untethered from government.

 Conclusion

 Bitcoin has revolutionized the global financial landscape, providing millions of previously unbanked individuals with access to trust minimized financial services.
-Satoshi Nakamoto is a visionary who did an incredible job at hiding his identity from the world.
+Satoshi Nakamoto is a visionary who did a phenomenal job hiding his identity.
+The evidence presented in this article demonstrates that "Satoshi" appears to be a motivated key person with possible contributors.

-When people discuss the identity of Satoshi Nakamoto, he is often referred to as a humble genius with a mastery of economics and computer programming.
-Nick Szabo is the only candidate to identically match the unique personality of Bitcoin's inventor.
-Based on the above research, I conclude that Nick Szabo is the real Satoshi Nakamoto.
+When people discuss the identity of Satoshi Nakamoto, he is often referred to as a humble genius with a mastery of economics, cryptography, and computer programming.
+Based on the above research, Nick Szabo appears to be the only candidate to closely resemble the unique personality of Bitcoin's inventor.